 The vulnerability of groundwater to pollution can be related back to both soil permeability and depth, i.e. the thicker and less permeable the overlying subsoil layer the lower the risk of pollution.
-Groundwater vulnerability zones have been mapped in Ireland by the Geological Survey of Ireland, as shown on Figure 5.11.
-Groundwater vulnerability ranges across the District, with relatively large areas subject to Extreme groundwater vulnerability, particularly in the south.
+Groundwater vulnerability zones have been mapped in Ireland by the Geological Survey of Ireland and in Northern Ireland by the Geological Survey of Northern Ireland (GSNI), as shown on Figure 5.12.
+Groundwater vulnerability ranges across the District, with large areas subject to Extreme and High Levels of groundwater vulnerability, particularly in the west.
 It should be noted that within Ireland some areas, e.g. County Cavan, have not yet been mapped.
 These are classed as areas of High/Low vulnerability, until mapping is complete.
-In total, the majority of the groundwater area in the district is either of extreme (24.5% of total area), high (23.4% of total area), or high to low (25.1% of total area) vulnerability.

 Source protection zones have been established across the island.
 These are zones around groundwater sources such as wells, boreholes and springs used for public drinking water supply, which show the risk of contamination from any activities that might cause pollution in the area, i.e., the closer the activity, the greater the risk.
-Thirty-three source protection zones are currently mapped within the ERBD.
+Eight source protection zones are currently mapped within the Ireland side of the NWIRBD.
 It should also be noted that the entire island of Ireland has been designated as a Protected Area for Groundwater under the WFD.